-The small town was divided by a wide dirt road with buildings on both sides and as far as Maya can see, it's pretty bare.
-Food, guns, ammo, supplies, a few shacks for what seems like the more permanent residents and something of an inn judging by the size.
-A sign on the outside with the words THE HIVE, the 'e' flickering sporadically in the fading light screams its class.
+The small town was divided by a wide dirt road with buildings on both sides, and as far as Maya can see, it's pretty bare.
+Food, guns, ammo, supplies, a few shacks for what seems like the more permanent residents, and something of an inn judging by the size.
+A sign above the door with the words THE HIVE, the 'e' flickering sporadically in the fading light, screams its class.
 It'll have to do.
 She's dead on her feet from the walk.
 Stepping inside, she runs into a stale wall of cigarette smoke clinging in the air, but it's thankfully cooler than outside.
 Music plays softly from a radio on the bar and several men in varying states of scruffiness drink at the few tables crowding the far end of the common room.
 Two pool tables take up most of the space, their players impatiently chalking up their cue sticks.
 It could definitely be worse.
 Making her way directly to the bar, Maya finds an older woman skimming a tattered magazine and hopes the stairs leading up to the second floor are what she assumes to be the bedrooms.

 "Yes, ah –" and the woman looks up from her magazine, her eyes wide and taking in the markings on Maya arm.
 "Oh, mah lord... is you a Siren?"

 Surprised, Maya only nods before she can find her voice and she can't form the words fast enough.
 "Yes, how – have you seen any Sirens?
 Where are they?
 Do you know anything about a Vault?"

 "Ssh," the woman shushes with a little flutter of her hand and beckons her around the counter.
 "Not here.
 Quiet now an' foller me."